The Resilience of the Forest: A Reflection on Strength and Survival

 A crack splits the silence—sharp as a scream—then another.
 A limb falls, shattering on frozen earth like dropped cathedral glass.
 The trees don’t cry out; they don’t need to.
 Their pain is written in splintered wood and sudden voids against the sky.
 They bend, and bend, and then—snap.
 They break not because they are weak, but because even strength has a limit.
 And when that limit is crossed, collapse is not failure.
 Collapse is consequence.

 We too have borne the ice—not of winter alone, but of something colder.
 ICE—Inhuman.
 Calculated.
 Eternal.
 It moves through our communities like the storm, taking not just branches, but roots.
 Taking names.
 Taking children.
-Taking Lives.
+Taking lives.
 Taking futures.
 It claims homes as if they were unguarded, claiming lives as if they were unloved.
 And like the ice on the limbs, it does not answer.
 It does not apologize.
 It spreads with the impunity of something that believes it is natural law.

 But it is not.